top of page

 🐾 What Is Socialisation, Really?

-Socialisation is the process of introducing your puppy to new sights, sounds, smells, people, animals, surfaces, environments, and situations positively.
-The critical window for socialisation is between 3 and 14 weeks of age, though positive exposure should continue throughout adolescence and adulthood.
+Socialisation is the process of positively introducing your puppy to new sights, sounds, smells, people, animals, surfaces, environments, and situations.
+The critical window for socialisation is between 3 and 14 weeks of age.
+However, positive exposure should continue throughout adolescence and adulthood.

-Done correctly, socialisation teaches puppies that the world is safe, predictable, and full of good things—reducing the risk of fear-based behaviours later in life.
+When done correctly, socialisation teaches puppies that the world is safe, predictable, and full of good things.
+This reduces the risk of fear-based behaviours later in life.

 🌟 Why Positive Socialisation Matters

-Just like us, dogs can develop anxieties if they aren’t gently and positively exposed to unfamiliar things.
+Dogs, like people, can develop anxieties if they aren’t gently and positively exposed to unfamiliar things.

 • Reactivity to other dogs or people